UNINETTSigma2/documentation/software/application_guides/matlab.md

 Academic users need a link to a MATLAB license server for their university (UiB, UiT, UiO or NTNU).
-Users from other universities can also use MATLAB on Fram.
+Users from other universities can also use MATLAB on NRIS hpc-machines.
 Send an email to
 <a href="mailto:support@nris.no?subject=Request for Matlab license link">
 support@nris.no
 </a>